 - Exterior grade plywood as needed

 - Be sure that the columns, the column cap and posts are clean and dry before you begin.
-Approximately 24 hours before the installation, expose the post, the column wrap, the lumber and the plywood to the same general humidity and temperature.
-Make sure not to expose any of these materials to direct sunlight, or in close proximity to heat.
+Approximately 24 hours before the installation, expose the post, the column wrap, the lumber and the plywood to the same general humidity and temperature as where they will be installed but away from direct sunlight or other heat sources.

 - To get a secure and sturdy base for the column wraps, you’ll want to construct a sub frame.
 Make sure that this sub frame, along with the plywood, fits within the wrap’s dimensions.
 To maintain a steady, upright connection to the existing wood post, this frame needs to be securely centered on the support post.

-- Next, apply the plywood to the wood sub frame.
+- Next, cut the plywood fit the wood sub frame.
+Screw the plywood to the subrame.
 This will serve as the surface that you’ll attach the column wraps to.
 For proper sizing, make sure to dry fit the wraps to the structure.

 Hint: leave a little extra room for the thickness that will be added by the glue that’s between the plywood and the column wraps.

 - Apply the column wrap to your exterior grade plywood.
 Gently press and twist the wrap panel onto the plywood, to ensure secure contact with the adhesive.
-The PL® Premium Advanced 8X Construction Adhesive will help to keep the wrap panels in place on the plywood, giving you some time to get the other ones up.
+The adhesive will help to keep the wrap panels in place on the plywood, giving you some time to get the other ones up.

 - Repeat step 4 and 5 for every other section of the wrap.
 Be sure that the fingers securely interlock.

 - Make sure the interlocking fingers of the panels all fit together securely, and that the column wraps are level.
-Begin to fasten the wraps to the plywood all along the perimeter with screws, spacing them at approximately a foot apart.
-In the middle sections of each panel, place additional screws about 1 per square foot apart.
-It’s best if every screw is slightly recessed below the surface of the panels.
-Make sure not to tighten the screws more than needed.Hint: Concealing screws in crevices, beneath protruding rocks, or grout lines will help to give the column panels a cleaner, more realistic look.
+Begin to fasten the wraps to the plywood with screws, spacing them approximately a foot apart.
+It is best if screws are slightly recessed below the surface of the panels.
+Make sure not to over-tighten the screws.
+Tip: Conceal screws in crevices, beneath protruding rocks, or in grout lines to help give the column panels a cleaner, more realistic look.

-- If you are installing multiple rows of columns, you can now start the next row up.
+- If you are stacking columns, you can now start the next row up.
 Repeat steps 4-8 for the next row of column wraps to be installed.

-- A "Two-Piece" Column Cap is featured with Norwich columns.
-This cap comes as two diagonal halves, which are split through the center, so as to help hide the seam.
-The cut out parts in the halves of each cap allow them to be placed around existing support posts.
-PLEASE NOTE: depending on the post size, additional cutting or shimming and caulking may be required.
-The opening in the cap center is 6" X 6".
-Proceed to Step 12.
+- Column caps are available in both one and two-piece styles.
+The one-piece size can be used to complete your column as sold or can be cut in half and trimmed to accommodate posts of varying sizes.
+A two-piece column cap is als oavailable for some columns.
+This cap comes as two diagonal halves, which are split through the center, to help hide the seam.
+The cut outs allow them to be placed around existing 4 or 6 inch support posts.
+Depending on the post size, additional cutting, shimming and caulking may be required.

-- To secure the column cap in place, apply adhesive to the top sections of the column wraps and to the wood sub frame.
+- To secure the column cap, apply adhesive to the top sections of the column wraps and to the wood sub frame.
 Set the cap in place, pressing down firmly.
 If using the two piece cap, glue the two halves together around the existing post.
-Then follow up with screws to hold the cap piece to the panels and sub-structure (toe-nailing through the bottom on a diagonal).
+Complete cap installation by toe-screwing through the sub-frame and under the cap.

-- Lastly, using the paint from the Touch-up Kit, paint the wraps, screw heads, and textured caulk as needed.
-Click here for more details on Touching Up Panels.
-Stand back and admire your handiwork.
-(In this project shown, additional wood was added to the structural support post to create a dramatic tapered look.)
+- Lastly, using the paint from the touch-up kit, paint the wraps, screw heads, and textured caulk as needed.
+In this project shown, additional wood was added to the structural support post to create a dramatic tapered look.

-When installing your columns, be sure to follow and obey all safety rules and recommendations set forth by tool manufacturers.
+When installing your columns, be sure to follow and obey all safety rules and recommendations set forth by tool manufacturers including the use of safety glasses.
 Always follow any, and all, local, state, and federal building codes.

 Always comply with any specified clearances set forth by the manufactures of stoves, fireplaces, furnaces, and any other heat sources, as well.